-If your main home was located in a Presidentially declared disaster area, and that home or any of its contents were damaged or destroyed due to the disaster, special rules apply.
-See Gains Realized on Homes in Disaster Areas on page 2.
+If your main home was located in a disaster area and that home or any of its contents were damaged or destroyed due to the disaster, special rules apply.
+See Gains Realized on Homes in Disaster Areas later.

 When To Deduct a Loss